pycon-mentored-sprints/community-handbook/docs/mentors/01-index.md

     For your convenience, we have created two separate docs:

     1. The technical setup (this doc): goes over the technical details of the infrastructure
-    2. Mentoring and preparing yourself and your project for the sprint: [preparing as a mentor](./02-prepare.md) practicak advise on how to prepare and what to do to support your mentees
+    2. Mentoring and preparing yourself and your project for the sprint: [preparing as a mentor](./02-prepare.md) practical advice on how to prepare and what to do to support your mentees

 ## :mega: Discord server - setup